stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 worlds, a more advanced spatial subdivision data structure might be used to improve rendering efficiency by allowing the potentially visible set (PVS) of objects to be determined very quickly.

 > potentially visible set (PVS)

+> 理想状态下，底层渲染应该完全不关心spatial subdivision或scene graph的使用类型。
+>OGRE open source rendering engine (http://www.ogre3d.org) is a great example of this principle in action.
+OGRE provides a plug-and-play scene graph architecture.
+Game developers can either select from a number of preimplemented scene graph designs, or they can provide a custom scene graph implementation.